 Many people don't realize they have a vision problem.
 Perhaps they've gone years without glasses and haven't noticed the gradual change in their vision.
 Or they’ve noticed a change, but put off a visit to an eye doctor.
-Regardless of whether you’re experiencing problems, make an appointment with Dr. Vince Panzica to maintain your eye health.
+Regardless of whether you’re experiencing problems, make an appointment with Dr. Michelle McKenzie to maintain your eye health.

 There are many clues that your eyesight needs correcting, such as struggling to read up close, or having trouble seeing street signs, or barely deciphering faces while watching a film.
 If you're still not sure you need glasses, consider these 6 questions.